isabella232/dynamic-media-classic.en-1/help/application-setup.md

 **Browse**

-**Show Projects** Determines whether Projects are available as a means of organizing your Scene7 assets.
+**Show Projects** Determines whether Projects are available as a means of organizing your Dynamic Media Classic assets.
 See Organizing your work with Projects.

 **Show Sample eVideo Content** Turn on or off the display of eVideo sample content.

 **Show Generated Content** In folders, shows content generated from an asset.
-For example, when a PDF file is rasterized as it is uploaded, Scene7 creates one image for each page in the original PDF.
+For example, when a PDF file is rasterized as it is uploaded, Dynamic Media Classic creates one image for each page in the original PDF.
 If Show Generated Content is selected, each image generated when the original PDF was uploaded appears along with the PDF in the folder to which the PDF was uploaded.

 **Show Encoded Videos** Deselected (off) by default.